fpgaprince/rtd/docs/source/combinatorial.rst

 The demux is a device that does just the opposite of the mux. you have ONE input this time, and many outputs. you still have select/control signals, but they are related to the output.

-with the select bits, you are determining where to route/send the input.
+with the select bits, you are determining where to route/send the input. you are determining which output gets the input.

 .. code-block:: vhdl